Australian Resume Format: Best Practices & Examples

 Length

-The key difference between U.S. and Australian resumes is the length.
-Whereas a one-page resume or two-page resume is preferred in the States, in Australia the average resume is around two to three pages long.
+The key difference between U.S. and Australian resumes is their length.
+Whereas a one-page resume or two-page resume is preferred in the States, the average Australian resume length is around two to three pages long.

 The exact length of your Australian resume will depend on your professional background and years of experience.
 Here are some general guidelines you can follow:

-• University students or recent graduates: 1-2 pages
+- University students or recent graduates: One to two pages

-• Early career or midlevel professionals: 2-3 pages
+- Early career or midlevel professionals: Two to three pages

 Ultimately, the content of your resume is more important than the length.
 In Australia, your resume should only go back 10-15 years unless you have additional, highly relevant experience.